 Most people in the countryside recently, also prepare horses made of cucumbers and cows made of eggplant decorating with wooden sticks to give them limbs.
+These are called shoryoma.

 The myth behind this is the cucumber horses will help the spirit find their ways to their home as soon as possible, and the eggplant cows will guide back to heaven when the festival is over.

 The cucumber horse and eggplant cow are considered as representations of spirit animals for the ancestors to travel into our world and go back.

 The slim cucumber horse is considered to be swift, allowing the ancestors to reach home quickly.
 While the eggplant cow is slower and leisurely taking its own time to bring back the ancestors to their permanent resting place.
 It is also believed that the eggplant being broader gives the ancestors more room to carry back their favorite foods and drinks laid out by the family.

 Most Japanese begin this festival by offering prayers called Ohaka-mairi by visiting their ancestor’s grave.
 They clean the grave and pray for their peaceful existence.